HaAbdullah/OptiMove/README.md

 - **Backend**: Python with OpenCV, NumPy, Flask, and Pandas
 - **Frontend**: HTML/CSS and React
 - **Machine Learning**: TensorFlow, Jupyter, and Pillow

-To try the full application with any image, please visit the [GitHub Repository](link-to-your-repo).